Adexandria/Adexandria/README.md

 Check it out on [nuget package](https://www.nuget.org/packages/Automapify) or if you like to contribute to the open source project, check out [Automapify](https://github.com/Adexandria/AutoMapify_Lib)

+### Access-forge
+This package provides an authentication system developed in C# using .NET 8.
+It includes core components such as the token provider, password manager, user manager, and sign-in manager.

+Check it out on [nuget package](https://www.nuget.org/packages/access-forge/) or or if you like to contribute to the open source project, check out [access-forge](https://github.com/Adexandria/access-forge)

 ## ❤ Do you love what you're seeing and want to support me?